thlorenz/runnel/README.md

 - adheres to known nodejs pattern i.e., callbacks are expected to be of the form `function (err[,res]*) { ... }`
 - super small
 - browser support

+## Compatibility

+- commonJS compatible, so it works with nodejs and browserify
 - AMD compliant (i.e., shimlessly works with [requirejs](https://github.com/jrburke/requirejs))
+- attaches itself to the `window` object if neither commonJS or AMD support is detected

 ## Early failure